think-tree/think-tree.github.io/README.md

 # 1 Before you start to code the new feature

-All feature branches are created off the latest code state of the project. please create a new branch from the dev branch.
+All feature branches are created off the latest code state of the project.
+Please create a new branch from the ```dev``` branch.

 ## 1.1 Start with the dev branch